roeldev/youless-observer/README.md

 [doc-url]: https://pkg.go.dev/github.com/roeldev/youless-observer

 Service `youless-observer` is a real-time utility usage observer for the _YouLess energy meter_ device.
-It collects metrics data and can send it to any OTEL compatible backend, notify MQTT broker(s), or stream it via gRPC.
+It collects metrics data and can send it to any OTEL compatible backend, or expose it via a Prometheus compatible metrics endpoint.

 Key features are:

 - export metrics via OTLP
-- scrape metrics via Prometheus
+- expose metrics for Prometheus
-- send metrics via MQTT (work in progress)
-- stream metrics via gRPC (work in progress)

 > Need to store the metrics data for a longer period of time?
 Have a look
 > at [youless-logger](https://github.com/roeldev/youless-logger).